 Australia is a country of contrasts; that’s why it never fails to fascinate.
 The land is sparsely populated despite its vastness.
 Its coastal cities are dense and vibrant, but inland the towns are typically sleepy and largely isolated.
 You’ll need at least two weeks to sample what Australia has to offer, but what you’ll get in that time will only be a tantalizing taste.
 To get a picture of what Australia is about in just a short time, you must not miss these 12 destinations when you visit Australia.

 The international gateway to Australia, Sydney prides itself as one of the most multicultural cities in the world.
 Roughly a third of its population is made up of people born overseas, making Sydney the proverbial melting pot.
-Sydney is famous for its lovely harbor, as well as its postcard-worthy landmarks like the Sydney Opera House and the Sydney Harbour Bridge.
+Sydney is famous for its lovely harbour, as well as its postcard-worthy landmarks like the Sydney Opera House and the Sydney Harbour Bridge.

 Melbourne is the cultural heart of Australia.
 Cultural festivals and sporting events like the Melbourne International Film Festival, the Melbourne International Art Festival, and the Australian Open (one of the four tennis Grand Slam events) make it a year-round destination.
 The city is also home to some of the oldest cultural institutions in Australia, including the State Library of Victoria and the National Gallery of Victoria.